 At the hardware stage of the acquisition, beginning with manufacture, the major elements of capital expenditure begin.
 The project management is generally pre-occupied with two main factors: time and cost.

-Timely completion of the acquisition is vital for two reasons.
+Timely completion of the acquisition is vital for two reasons:

-No income can be generated by the asset until it is installed and commissioned.
+No income can be generated by the asset until it is installed and commissioned; and